gcharvin/DetecDiv/Tutorial/GUI_tutorial.md

 ## Division counting and replicative lifespan analysis ##
 <div id="rls"></div>

 This programs provides a GUI for division counting and RLS analyses.
-IMPORTANT: Please note that all the data must be classfied beforehand, as this GUI is not only processing classified datasets.
+IMPORTANT: Please note that all the data must be classfied beforehand, as this GUI is only processing classified datasets.

 1) Load an independent classifier or a project that contains a division classifier in detecdiv: